 Stings from jellyfish and other marine animals can be fatal.
 Seek advice from local authorities, your tour operator or hotel regarding swimming conditions, precautions and other dangers.

 Avoid temporary 'black henna' tattoos as they often contain a dye which can cause serious skin reactions.

 Private hospitals with international standard facilities can be found in major cities.
 Public hospitals in major cities have a good range of medical services but access can be slow.
 Services are more limited in rural areas.

-Most private hospitals require a cash deposit or a confirmation of insurance prior to admission and expect immediate payment for services.
-Foreigners must pay for services delivered by government hospitals.
+Most private hospitals need a cash deposit or a confirmation of insurance prior to admission and expect immediate payment for services.
+You'll need to pay for any treatment you get at government hospitals.

 Decompression chambers are located in Kuantan, Lumut, Ipoh, Semporna and Labuan.

 Medical tourism, including for cosmetic surgery, is common.
 Standards at discount and uncertified medical establishments can be poor.
 Serious and possibly life-threatening complications can result.